SnowyField1906/Accessible-interface-definition/README.md

     access(Execution) fun executed();
 }

+// InvalidExecution.cdc
+// Deployed at 0x02
-access(all) contract InvalidExecution: IExecution { // deployed at 0x02
+access(all) contract InvalidExecution: IExecution {
     access(all) fun execute() {
-        Nodes.executed() // assertion failed: Execution is not valid }
+        Nodes.executed() // -> assertion failed: Execution is not valid
     }
+}
+// PoorExecution.cdc
-access(all) contract PoorExecution: IExecution { // deployed at 0x01 and had less than 1.250.000 Flow
+// Deployed at 0x01 and had less than 1.250.000 Flow access(all) contract PoorExecution: IExecution {
     access(all) fun execute() {
-        Nodes.executed() // assertion failed: Execution is not staked enough }
+        Nodes.executed() // -> assertion failed: Execution is not staked enough }
 }
+// ValidExecution.cdc
-access(all) contract ValidExecution: IExecution { //deployed at 0x01 and had over 1.250.000 Flow
+// Deployed at 0x01 and had over 1.250.000 Flow
+access(all) contract ValidExecution: IExecution {
     access(all) fun execute() {
-        Nodes.executed() // valid
+        Nodes.executed() // Valid
     }
 }
 ```